-E.g., any grammar containting $N \rightarrow N\alpha N$ is ambiguous (two parse trees for $N\alpha N\alpha N$).
+E.g., any grammar containing $N \rightarrow N\alpha N$ is ambiguous (two parse trees for $N\alpha N\alpha N$).

-- How to deal with ambiguity?
+- How to deal with ambiguities?

 - Modify the grammar to make it unambiguous

-- Handle these ambiguity in the parsing algorithm
+- Handle these ambiguities in the parsing algorithm

 - Two common sources of ambiguity in programming languages

 - Expression syntax (operator precedences)

 - Dangling else